jrburke/module/docs/api.md

 TODOS:

 * Make sure cycle test uses created export?
 Rather, make sure it gets undefined for cleanliness right now.

+* Test for loading just a set of named module.define modules

 * declarative config easier for tools to read, for autocomplete. add in loader.config() for top level module objects only, using AMD-inspired config as baseline.
 Accessible via module.top.config();